Science of the Skin

 The skin is a complex organ comprising numerous specialised cells that support skin function.
 Understanding skin anatomy, physiology and various skin types is crucial to product performance as it allows for more effective formulation.
 New preparations are constantly developed in hope of better skin maintenance or reduction of ageing and other skin related problems.
-In fact a large number of new ingredients have been incorporated into cosmetic products in the last 10 years and this is expected to continue at a fast pace.
+In fact, a large number of new ingredients have been incorporated into cosmetic products in the last 10 years.
+This is expected to continue at a fast pace.
 For example, discovery of the natural hyaluronic acid in the skin lead to its inclusion in the skin care products.

 This on-line course will cover the following relevant topics:

-~ Skin functions
+- Skin functions

-~ In depth anatomy and physiology of the skin:
+- In depth anatomy and physiology of the skin

-- Epidermis: keratynocytes, melanocytes, melanin, keratin, corneocytes, ceramides, etc
+Epidermis: keratynocytes, melanocytes, melanin, keratin, corneocytes, ceramides, etc

 Skin hydration – natural moisturizing factor (NMF), transepidermal water loss (TEWL), natural glycerine and hyaluronic acid

 Dermis – fibroblasts, collagen, elastin, mast cells, skin turgor, etc

-~ Skin colour and tannin behaviour
+- Skin colour and tannin behaviour

-~ Facial skin types (dry, normal, oily, combination) and sensitive skin
+- Facial skin types (dry, normal, oily, combination) and sensitive skin

-~ General skin care regimen elements
+- General skin care regimen elements

-~ Skin permeability and absorbency
+- Skin permeability and absorbency

-~ Racial skin differences
+- Racial skin differences

 This is an on-line course.